EmbraceLife/fastdebug/mds_output/0008_fastai_first_steps_road_to_top_part_1.md

 <img src="https://user-images.githubusercontent.com/346999/174389920-60d67ead-0f36-41d0-9649-e23b08720c8a.png" width="600"/>

-### what are the related walkthrus on paddy doctor competition

 As a special extra, I'm also opening up early a selection of "walkthru" videos that we've been preparing for the new upcoming fast.ai course.
 Each day I do a walkthru with fast.ai fellows and registered students, and we record those sessions.
 They'll all be released at the same time as the next course (probably August 2022), but I'm releasing the ones covering this competition right now!
 Here they are:

 - [Walkthru 8](https://www.youtube.com/watch?v=-Scs4gbwWXg)